Home

 2. Project Management for projects; operations management for on-going work.

-3. Use caution with "start-stop" and "pet" projects.
+Use caution with "start-stop" and "pet" projects.

 Pet projects, by comparison, are outside of the realm of project management since they exist because of a whim rather than a mandate.
 Pet projects serve an individual's needs rather than the organization's and compete with actual projects by siphoning off their resources.
-Pet projects extract a heavy financial toll in what financial managers call opportunity losses.
+Pet projects extract a heavy toll in what financial managers call opportunity losses.

 Start on the road to better multiple project management by using the tips above to separate projects from non-projects.
 A helpful next step will be to check the quality of each project's title since references to the project's title will be used throughout its development, and possibly beyond.

-Turnkey Managing Multiple Projects is a consulting service that organizes multiple projects.
+Managing Multiple Projects is a consulting service that organizes multiple projects.

 The